 Some competitions sift the entries before they send them to the judges.
 Will the judges of the National Poetry Competition definitely see my poem?

 Yes.
 Unlike many poetry competitions, we do not implement an elimination round.
 The judges on the panel read all entries submitted into the competition.

 How do I progress through to the ‘Review and Pay’ stage of the online entry process?

 Once you have submitted your first poem (click ‘Submit Poem’ at the bottom of the page – you may have to scroll down to see this) you will be taken to the checkout page where you will be prompted to provide your billing information.
-You also have the option to continue to submit poems (there is no limit on the number of poems a single entrant may submit).
-If you decide not to submit another entry, you can click the blue ‘cancel’ button above the poem entry form to be taken back to the checkout.
+You also have the option to continue to submit poems (there is no limit on the number of poems a single entrant may submit)

 A limited number of users using Internet Explorer have reported issues with the submission page.
-If you are able to submit your poems using an alternative browser (Google Chrome for example) please do so, otherwise, please contact us.
-Alternatively, you can download and print a postal entry form.
+If you are able to submit your poems using an alternative browser (Google Chrome for example) please do so, otherwise, please contact us at [email protected]

 I have already entered once, paying £7.
 Does this mean I can enter again paying only £4?